-Look, you have God’s approval.
-That was settled on a hillside outside of Jerusalem two millennia ago and you gained it personally when you decided to place your trust in Christ.
+Look, you already have God’s approval.
+That was settled on a hillside outside of Jerusalem two millennia ago, and you gained it personally when you decided to place your trust in Christ.

 God’s love for you in Christ is unconditional.
 His love for you is no different when your church is growing or when it’s stuck or even declining.